 Electives will be chosen based on the needs of the graduate student.
 Areas of emphasis include Biomedicinal Chemistry, Synthetic Medicinal Chemistry, Pharmaceutics, and Pharmacology.
 Electives will be chosen based on the area of emphasis and must be approved by the advisory committee and the Graduate Program Director.
 Electives must be 700 level and above, or any course approved by the Graduate School for Graduate Credit.

-All students must successfully complete at least 35 hours of graduate course work.
-In addition to the general requirements listed above, candidates for the MS degree are required to complete two departmental seminar courses (PHAR 711 A-B).
+All students must successfully complete at least 30 hours of graduate course work.
 All students must submit a thesis based upon original research, meeting all requirements of The Graduate School prior to award of the degree.
 No more than six hours of credit for PHAR 799 will be allowed for thesis research and writing.
-Further degree requirements are listed below
+Further degree requirements are listed below.

 |PHAR 740||Socio-Economics of Pharmacy Practice||3|